USMNT .PICKED WORST TIME TO PLAY WORST GAME;

 early lead … after three USA players simply stood and watched

-an attempted clearing header by Freeman land among them.
+an attempted clearing header by ALEX FREEMAN land

 get punished, it’s that simple,” said Holden who, coming in,